-The Company's business plan is to increase our sales and market share by developing a targeted marketing approach to select vertical markets and an expanded network of resellers through which we expect to sell our expanded software product portfolio, as well as continue to enhance our direct selling results.
-We expect that this marketing initiative will require us to continue our efforts towards direct marketing campaigns and leads management, reseller training and on-boarding, and to develop additional software integration and customization capabilities, all of which will require additional capital.
+The Company's business plan is to increase its sales and market share by developing an expanded network of resellers through which the Company will sell its expanded software product portfolio, as well as direct marketing efforts to increase direct sales.
+The Company expects that the marketing initiatives will require that it continue its efforts towards reseller training and on-boarding, continuously build content and direct marketing campaigns, and develop additional software integration and customization capabilities, all of which will require additional capital.

 The Company expects that through the next 12 months, the capital requirements to fund the Company's growth, service existing debt obligations, and to cover the operating costs as a public company will consume substantially all of the cash flows that it intends to generate from its operations.
 The Company further believes that during this period, while the Company is focusing on the growth and expansion of its business, the gross profit that it expects to generate from operations will not generate sufficient funds to cover these anticipated operating costs.
-Our cash requirements are insufficient by approximately \$111,000 per month.
+Our cash requirements are insufficient by approximately \$90,000 per month.
 During 2018 and 2017, the Company has used the proceeds from the convertible note issuances to sustain operations and to follow through on the execution of its business plan.
 There is no assurance that the Company has or will be able to obtain sufficient funds to fund the Company's operations.
-Given these conditions, the Company's ability to continue as a going concern is contingent upon increasing its revenues and successfully managing its cash requirements.
-In addition, the Company's ability to continue as a going concern must be considered in light of the problems, expenses and complications frequently encountered by entrants into established markets, the competitive environment in which the Company operates and its cash requirements.
+Given these conditions, the Company's ability to continue as a going concern is contingent upon increasing its expenses and complications frequently encountered by entrants into established markets, the competitive environment in which the Company operates and its cash requirements.
 These factors, among others, raise substantial doubt about the Company's ability to continue as a going concern.